BioinformaticsLabAtMUN/sRNACharP-sRNARanking/README.md

 ## 1.2 Other software

-sRNACharP  requires several pieces of software.
-There are two ways to get sRNACharP to run: 1) install all of the software packages required natively, or 2) use sRNACharP [Docker](https://www.docker.com/) container (recommended).
+sRNACharP-Ranking  requires several pieces of software.
+There are two ways to get sRNACharP-Ranking to run: 1) install all of the software packages required natively, or 2) use sRNACharP-Ranking [Docker](https://www.docker.com/) container (recommended).

 ## *Docker